 As career changers, MAT/Post-Baccalaureate Teacher Certification candidates especially benefit from the various resources available through the Career Office throughout their time at Rider, through the job search, and after certification as alumni.
-Revise your resume to reflect your career interest and transition into education through Handshake, and reach out to Career Counselor Elizabeth Davala (davala@rider.edu).
+Revise your resume to reflect your career interest and transition into Professional Education with a career counselor through the Career Development and Success link: Handshake.